Adamm00/IPSet_ASUS/README.md

 - `firewall settings unbanprivate enable|disable` - Automatically whitelist private addresses observed in blocked traffic and remove exact entries from the IP blacklist.
 - `firewall settings banaiprotect enable|disable` - Import or remove IPv4 threats recorded by AiProtection.
 - `firewall settings securemode enable|disable` - Control whether Skynet disables WAN access to SSH and the router WebUI when detected.

+Secure Mode restricts WAN management access.
+It does not scan router files for malware or remove software, user profiles or VPN settings.
+AiProtection ingestion and threat-feed blocking operate independently.
 - `firewall settings cdnwhitelist enable|disable` - Add or remove supported CDN, service, and public DNS ranges from the whitelist.

 Repeated AiProtection records are grouped before processing.
 Successful domain resolutions are reused for 24 hours and failed resolutions for seven days, while a newer AiProtection event is retried immediately.
 A previous valid mapping is retained if a later lookup fails.